Explain why waves have different shapes.

 In detail, for those interested!

-Classification of different types of waves
+Mechanisms of formation of the different types of waves

 Did you know?